frothkoetter/cdw/README.md

 |N366UA	| 331318	| 24808	|
 |N377UA	| 328546	| 25105	|

-Now let's compare the two queries
+Now let's compare this query select flights_orc managed table with the previous query for the flights_csv external table.

-In HUE on the left side you click on Jobs next is to click on Queries.
+HUE Query Processors can compare the quiereis.
+You navigate to the Query Processor via on the left side you click on Jobs, next is to click on Queries.

+Next is to select the two queries, hoover over the SQL command and look into the FROM clause.

-Select two queries and check the box to compare.
+When you found the SQL queries next is to check the box to click compare.

+Here you see the two queries side-by-side with all details.
 ![](images/image002.png)

-You find all details of these two queries side-by-side.

-Query to find all international flights: flights where destination airport country is not the same as origin airport country
+Query: Find all international flights: flights where destination airport country is not the same as origin airport country

 ```sql
 SELECT DISTINCT